Blog post

 cloud-based bpm with Cardanit, the tool for collaborative process modeling

 Getting all the stakeholders on board in a timely and efficient manner has always been at the heart of successful business process modeling.
-Whether internal or external, business users or peer process modelers, collecting input from relevant players from different departments or even different organizations has been part of the routine even before the pandemic set a new paradigm on how businesses operate.
+Whether internal or external, business users or peer process modelers, collecting input from relevant players from different departments or even different organizations has been part of the routine.

-With remote work skyrocketing to unprecedented levels across the world, both employee and customer habits changed overnight.
-In this era of the so-called new normal, having formally defined processes through a widely used notation standard like BPMN has become ever so important for many reasons.
-To name a few, it minimizes the execution inefficiencies that can occur due to individual interpretations of a task at stake, and it sets ground for process automation that can make or break a business in these challenging times.
+With remote work skyrocketing, both employee and customer habits changed overnight.
+In this era of the so-called new normal, having formally defined processes through a widely used notation standard like BPMN has become important.
+To name a few, it minimizes execution inefficiencies due to individual interpretations of a task at stake, and it sets ground for process automation that can make or break a business.

-COVID-related new normal gave us a chance to test the user-friendliness of Cardanit collaboration features in our own mother company, ESTECO.
-Moreover, it allowed us to test the learning curve necessary to grasp our BPMN editor even if you’ve never modeled a process before.
+We had the opportunity to test the user-friendliness of Cardanit collaboration features in our own company, ESTECO.
+It also allowed us to assess the learning curve of our BPMN modeler, even for users with no prior experience.
 Here’s how we did it.

 At ESTECO, like in many organizations, the new normal accelerated the processes that were already at stake before the COVID outbreak.
 Our software house has seen a quick rise from a small, family-style business, to a company with over 100 employees and offices in three continents.